backengineering/msrexec/README.md

 * integration with VDM
 * integration with Voyager and bluepill
+* WARNING: does not work under most anti virus hypervisors or HVCI systems...
 * Use any vulnerable driver which exposes arbitrary WRMSR to obtain kernel exeuction
-* Works under KVA shadowing (you will still need to run as admin however to load the driver, LSTAR points to KiSystemCall64Shadow though...)
+* Works under KVA shadowing (you will still need to run as admin however to load the driver, LSTAR points to KiSystemCall64Shadow though and that is taken into consideration...)
-* WARNING: does not work under most anti virus hypervisors or HVCI systems...

 # Syscall - Fast System Call